Meet us at the 2026 Annual Meeting of CSCB · ICCB & APOCB Joint Meeting

 The 2026 Annual Meeting of CSCB · ICCB & APOCB Joint Meeting will be held at the Binhu International Convention & Exhibition Center in Hefei, China, from 8 Apr to 12 Apr 2026.
 This conference, organized by the Chinese Society for Cell Biology, is a major academic event in the field of cell biology in China and the wider Asia-Pacific region.
 It covers a wide range of disciplines including cell signaling, cellular metabolism, neurobiology, developmental biology, circadian rhythms, stem cells, medicine, organelle interactions, aging, etc. For more information, please visit https://www.cscb.org.cn/2026/index.html .

-We are delighted to announce that we will be joining the conference and representing a number of Springer Nature journals at this event.
+We are delighted to announce that we will be joining the conference and representing a number of Springer Nature journals at this conference.
 We look forward to meeting researchers from various research areas, exchanging the latest ideas and answering any questions you may have.
 If you are planning to meet Springer Nature editors at this event, you are welcome to visit us at Booth B96 and speak with editors from different journals.

 You may also email us for any publishing queries: